 Conclusions – Best Wizard Feats

 How did we do?
 Did we undervalue Telepathy?
 Did we overvalue alert?
-Should we have included cool utility feats like Observant or Keen Mind?
+Should we have included cool utility feats like Observant?
 Tell us in the comments, and tell us about your favorite feat synergies while you’re at it!